preppie22/BitmapLib/README.md

 ```

 ## WARNING
 This code has NOT been tested extensively enough.
 Please ensure that you test it before using it in your project.
+I'm not responsible if your code breaks as a result of using this library.